Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 FAQ

-Is Spotify for Podcasters really free with no catch?
+Is Spotify for Creators really free with no catch?

-Can I move my podcast from Spotify for Podcasters to another host?
+Can I move my podcast from Spotify for Creators to another host?

-Does Spotify for Podcasters work with Apple Podcasts?
+Does Spotify for Creators work with Apple Podcasts?

 Yes.
-Spotify for Podcasters distributes to Apple Podcasts, Google Podcasts, and other major platforms—not just Spotify.
+Spotify for Creators distributes to Apple Podcasts, YouTube Music, and other major platforms—not just Spotify.
 However, your analytics for non-Spotify platforms will be limited compared to dedicated podcast hosts.

 Photo by Alexander Shatov on Unsplash